Skip to main content

 To take care of yourself well, you need to know how to balance different types of help.
 It's not a matter of "AI vs. therapist," but rather how each can play a different but helpful part.
 AI is a great way to help you deal with stress, think about yourself every day, and get help early on through coping exercises and emotional validation.
 This is the first place to go for help when you need to deal with a tough time.

 However, as we recognize on occasions like National Stress Awareness Day, knowing when to use AI for mental health also means knowing when not to use it.
 If you are having severe, long-lasting symptoms of depression, anxiety, or trauma, or if you are thinking about hurting yourself or someone else, you need to get help from a licensed mental health professional right away.
+NIMH's Help for Mental Illnesses page provides a federal directory of mental health resources and recommends speaking with a healthcare provider when emotional difficulties interfere with daily functioning.
+For immediate crisis support, the 988 Suicide and Crisis Lifeline is available 24/7 by call or text.
+AI tools provide support - not emergency or diagnostic care.
+Knowing the boundary is part of using these tools responsibly.
 AI can't figure out what's wrong, help with deep-seated trauma, or give crisis care.

 A combination of approaches is often the most effective.
 An AI tool like Soula can help you with daily maintenance and mindfulness, along with traditional therapy, journaling, and community support.
 This creates a complete and strong system for your mental health.